Originally published at Audiences Everywhere on 2/3/15

 The Film: Cronenberg’s films have always relied on the successful marriage between ideas and special effects.
 It’s the consistency in the delivery of these two factors that make the first half of Cronenberg’s career my favorite phase of any director.
 What I’m talking about is Cronenberg’s expression of what we’ve come to regard as body horror.
 With Scanners the body horror is less overt, less of a result of sexuality and disease and more of an internal nightmare.
 As a result Scanners is a little more grounded than what we typically think of when we consider Cronenberg’s works.

-Cronenberg’s stylistic choices of sparse sets, almost banal cinematography, and over the top gore (that exploding head is still a technical triumph) are 712_DVD_box_348x490_originalall evident.
+Cronenberg’s stylistic choices of sparse sets, almost banal cinematography, and over the top gore (that exploding head is still a technical triumph) are all evident.
 But the film’s plot is a little more traditional and a little more focused on big picture twists and conspiracies and less so on the plight of the individual.
 The casting of Steven Lack as the lead even suggests that.
 As far as acting goes, his skills work best in terms of taking the direct actions the script calls for and less so in terms of line delivery or providing an emotional center.
 Ironside is fantastically mad and malevolent, but there’s no subtlety in his performance – no shades of gray.
 This may sound like a criticism, but it’s not.
 The characters, who have little in the way of backgrounds or relationships, work not as people but as ideas.
 They are reflections of the dangers of real-world corporate and medicinal reliance and what that means for the next generation.
 So when the incredible, literally eye-popping climax comes, we are situated with the familiar Cronenberg again, witnesses to that marriage of ideas and special effects.

 Scanners’ focus on ideas is centered on the future of this fictional world, and so the conflict between Vale and Revok, with ConSec constantly pulling the strings, feels less concerned with the present and more concerned with the post-film aftermath.
 It’s really quite unique, that even in constructing this large-scale espionage narrative, Cronenberg crafts a film that still only feels like we’re seeing a fragment of this world.
 As is typical with Cronenberg’s films from this era, there is no denouement, only a shocking and transformative end and the lingering post-credit question of ‘where do they go from here?’
 By allowing us some form of comfort in his style, Cronenberg admirably denies his audience narrative comfort.